- Diplomats meet in Geneva to discuss landmark Arms Trade Treaty

 More than four years after the United Nations (UN) voted to adopt a landmark treaty to regulate the international arms trade, major arms exporters including the UK and France are effectively ignoring their treaty obligations by continuing to supply arms even where there is a real risk they could contribute to serious human rights violations, Amnesty International said today.

 Diplomats will meet in Geneva today for the start of the third Conference of States Parties to the Arms Trade Treaty (ATT).
 The ATT sets out prohibitions to stop the international transfer of arms when it is known they would be used for war crimes, or where there is an overriding risk that they could be used to commit or facilitate serious human rights violations.

 “About half a million people are killed every year by firearms, and millions more are trapped in brutal conflicts fuelled by reckless arms sales.
-The Arms Trade Treaty promised to save countless lives by reigning in this massive, secretive industry, but at the moment weak implementation and a lack of transparency are threatening to undermine it,” said James Lynch, Head of Arms Control and Human Rights at Amnesty International.
+The Arms Trade Treaty promised to save countless lives by reigning in this massive, secretive industry, but at the moment weak implementation and a lack of transparency are threatening to undermine it,” said Amnesty International press office, Head of Arms Control and Human Rights at Amnesty International.